-- 1. Direct-vent appliances that obtain all combustion air directly from the outdoors. - 2.
-Solid fuel-fired appliances, provided that the room is not a confined space and the building is not of unusually tight construction. - 3.
+- Direct-vent appliances that obtain all combustion air directly from the outdoors. - Solid fuel-fired appliances, provided that the room is not a confined space and the building is not of unusually tight construction. - 3.
 Appliances installed in a dedicated enclosure in which all combustion air is taken directly from the outdoors, in accordance with Section 703.
-Access to such enclosure shall be through a solid door, weather-stripped in accordance with the exterior door air leakage requirements of the International Energy Conservation Code and equipped with an approved self-closing device.

-303.4 Protection from damage.
-Appliances shall not be installed in a location where subject to mechanical damage unless protected by approved barriers.

-303.5 Indoor locations.
+Access to such enclosure shall be through a solid door, weather-stripped in accordance with the exterior door air leakage requirements of the International Energy Conservation Code Washington State Energy Code with Seattle Amendments and equipped with an approved self-closing device. - 303.4 Protection from damage.
+Appliances shall not be installed in a location where subject to mechanical damage unless protected by approved barriers. - 303.5 Indoor locations.
 Fuel-fired furnaces and boilers installed in closets and alcoves shall be listed for such installation.
 For purposes of this section, a closet or alcove shall be defined as a room or space having a volume less than 12 times the total volume of fuel-fired appliances other than boilers and less than 16 times the total volume of boilers.
-Room volume shall be computed using the gross floor area and the actual ceiling height up to a maximum computation height of 8 feet (2438 mm).

-303.6 Outdoor locations.
-Appliances installed in outdoor locations shall be listed and labeled for outdoor installation.

-303.7 Pit locations.
+Room volume shall be computed using the gross floor area and the actual ceiling height up to a maximum computation height of 8 feet (2438 mm). - 303.6 Outdoor locations.
+Appliances installed in other than indoor locations shall be listed and labeled for outdoor installation. - 303.7 Pit locations.
 Appliances installed in pits or excavations shall not come in direct contact with the surrounding soil.
-The sides of the pit or excavation shall be held back a minimum of 12 inches (305 mm) from the appliance.
+The sides of the pit or excavation shall be held back a minimum of 12 inches (305 mm) from the appliance, and a minimum of 30 inches (762 mm) on the control side.
 Where the depth exceeds 12 inches (305 mm) below adjoining grade, the walls of the pit or excavation shall be lined with concrete or masonry.
 Such concrete or masonry shall extend a minimum of 4 inches (102 mm) above adjoining grade and shall have sufficient lateral load-bearing capacity to resist collapse.
-The appliance shall be protected from flooding in an approved manner.
+The appliance shall be protected from flooding in an approved manner. - [B] 303.8 Elevator shafts.
+Mechanical systems shall not be located in an elevator shaft.
+Installation of pipes or ducts conveying gases, vapors or liquids in hoistways, machine rooms, or machinery spaces.
+Pipes and ducts conveying gases, vapors or liquids are not permitted to be installed in hoistways, machine rooms, and machinery spaces.

+Exceptions:

+1. Only ducts for heating, cooling, ventilating, and venting these spaces are permitted to be installed in the hoistway, machine room, and machinery space.

+- 2. Ducts and electrical conduit may pass through an elevator machine room or machinery space provided they are separated from the room or space by construction equal to the rated construction of the room or space and located so that all required clearances are maintained. - If a vented machine room is not vented directly to the outside of the building, the vent shall be enclosed within a fire barrier with at least a one-hour fire-resistance rating, or as required for shafts where it passes through occupied floors. - Standard sprinkler protection conforming to the requirements of NFPA 13 shall be permitted to be installed in these spaces, subject to rules promulgated by the code official. - 4.
+Subject to the approval of the building official, pipes protected with double containment and pipes with threaded or welded joints may be permitted.
+Pipes shall not be located less than 7 feet above the floor in machine rooms.